cosminadrianpopescu/azul/api.md

 #### persistent_on

 Just as `on`, but the callback will not be removed by clear functions.
-The callback will be called for all the duration of the azul session.
+The callback will be called for all the duration of the vesper session.

 #### rename_floating_pane